 Attempts to fix this bias have been made, but led to the realization that it is simply not our place to document other people's cultures without experiencing them firsthand.
 As this compendium is the work of a single person, it will only cover the experiences relevant to the spheres of influence affecting said person.

 If you want to alleviate this issue by offering documentation on memes, slangs, sociocultural concepts of your language and/or culture, you can do so using our contact form.
 We would be delighted with the help.
-Contributors are credited on the pages which they have contributed to (unless they asked to not be credited).

 Yes.
 It might seem odd for encyclopedic content to take a political or social stance, but it is the very nature of the content being documented which leaves no choice.